Network Inspection for Detecting Strategic Attacks: Problem Description

+\emph{Outer problem:} The defender seeks to minimize the number of detectors and also ensure that her chosen inspection strategy provides a certain level of detection performance against the attacker's best response strategy.
+We use the following metric of detection performance: For a given strategy profile $\sigma \in \Delta(\mathcal{A}_1) \times \Delta(\mathcal{A}_2)$, the \emph{expected detection rate}, denoted $\sdet{}$, is the expectation (under $\sigma$) of the ratio between the number of attacks that are detected and the total number of attacks:

+Thus, the defender aims to find a minimum-resource inspection strategy while ensuring that the expected detection rate is no less than a pre-specified threshold level $\alpha\in [0,1]$ against worst-case attack plans.
+This can be written as the following network inspection problem:\hypertarget{(P)}{} \begingroup \endgroup

+Specifically, constraints \eqref{all_NE} ensure that for a given number of attack resources $b_2$, the expected detection rate induced by the chosen number of detectors $b_1$ and their randomized positioning $\sigma^1$ is at least $\alpha$ under the attacker's best response to $\sigma^1$.
+The target detection rate $\alpha$ reflects the performance requirement that the defender's inspection strategy must satisfy (for example, due to a regulatory imposition).
+We denote $b_1^*$ the optimal value of \ECOP.

-Despite its simplicity, the game $\Gamma(b_1,b_2)$ captures some of the key features of network inspection in strategic settings; see Table~\ref{List_app} for a comparison of various applications.
-Firstly, the underlying detection model $\mathcal{G}$ is generic in that it represents the detection capability of the defender, without making further modeling assumptions about how the monitoring sets $\set{i}$, $i\in\nodes$, depend on specific aspects such as sensing technology employed by the detectors, the different means that the attacker may use in targeting a component, and the network's topological structure.
-Secondly, it considers multiple resources on the part of both defender and attacker.
-This is a particularly desirable feature for strategic inspection settings, in which the attacker can simultaneously attack multiple components across the network, and the defender's inspection involves positioning multiple detectors in order to monitor a large number of critical components.
-In contrast, the previously studied security games typically assume that one or both players are constrained to using only a single resource; see Table~\ref{List_games}.
+More generally, the problem \ECOP captures some of the key features of network inspection in strategic settings; see Table~\ref{List_app} for a comparison of various applications.
+Firstly, the detection model $\mathcal{G}$ is generic in that it represents the detection capability of the defender, without making further modeling assumptions about how the monitoring sets $\set{i}$ ($i\in\nodes$) depend on specific aspects such as the sensing technology employed by detectors, the different means that the attacker may use in targeting a component, and the network's topological structure.
+Secondly, it considers multiple resources on the part of both players.
+This is a particularly desirable feature when the attacker can simultaneously attack multiple components across the network, and the defender's inspection involves positioning multiple detectors in order to monitor a large number of critical components.
+However, \ECOP is a challenging problem to solve.
+Indeed, bilevel optimization problems are known to be NP-hard \citep{doi:10.1137/0913069}, and in our case the number of possible detector positionings grows combinatorially with the number of available detectors and the size of $\nodes$.
+Thus, we must leverage structural properties of the problem to solve it in a scalable manner.

-More importantly, any strategy profile of the game $\Gamma(b_1,b_2)$ can be associated with a metric of detection performance against attacks.
-For a given strategy profile $\sigma \in \Delta(\mathcal{A}_1) \times \Delta(\mathcal{A}_2)$, we define this metric as the \emph{expected detection rate}, $\sdet{}$, which is the expectation (under $\sigma$) of the ratio between the number of attacks that are detected and the total number of attacks: